Warwick33/Warwick33/README.md

 - ⚡ Fun fact: ...
 -->

-Data scientist with a background in physics research, telecoms network engineering, and commercial agriculture.
+Data scientist with a background in physics research, telecoms network engineering, and commercial horticulture.
 Currently completing a Master of Applied Science in Data Science at Illinois Institute of Technology.

 Recent projects include a Bayesian hierarchical procurement optimisation model in PyMC and an XGBoost two-stage subscriber classifier with Optuna hyperparameter search and cost-aware objectives (Not shared here due to an NDA).
 On the deep learning side, I've been building sentiment classifiers in PyTorch progressing from GRU with attention through BERT/RoBERTa hybrids, with systematic multi-seed evaluation to separate genuine improvements from noise.
 Previously I've used a convolutional network to identify moths and flies from optical array timeseries'.